veale/ucl-laws-janeway-plugin/README.md

-# ucl-laws-janeway-plugin
+# Lawsnotes — a UCL Laws Janeway plugin for beautiful OA law journals full of beautiful scholarship by beautiful people

-A Janeway plugin that renders one journal as a law journal: a single-column reading layout, a serif typeface, and Tufte-style sidenotes generated from the footnotes Janeway's JATS pipeline already produces.
+A [Janeway](https://github.com/openlibhums/janeway) plugin produced by UCL Laws that renders one journal as a law journal: a single-column reading layout, a serif typeface, and sidenotes (rather than footnotes) generated from the footnotes Janeway's JATS pipeline already produces.

 Law journals carry heavy footnote apparatus.
+Too heavy, some might say.
 Janeway's stock output puts every footnote in a numbered list at the foot of the article, so reading a densely annotated piece means jumping to the bottom and back for each note.
 This plugin moves those notes into the page margin beside the text that cites them, and falls back to hover/tap popovers when the viewport is too narrow for a margin.

-The plugin is named `lawsnotes` internally, because Janeway imports a plugin directory as a Python module and hyphens are not valid in module names.
+(PS: The plugin is named `lawsnotes` internally, because Janeway imports a plugin directory as a Python module and hyphens are not valid in module names.)

 ## What it does

-Sidenotes.
-Each footnote is cloned into an `<aside>` positioned beside its citing paragraph, alternating right and left down the page.
+Sidenotes: Each footnote is cloned into an `<aside>` positioned beside its citing paragraph, alternating right and left down the page.
+We think this is pretty novel!
 Long notes fold behind a "more" toggle.
 Below a configurable breakpoint (1280px by default) the sidenotes are replaced by popovers anchored to the footnote marker, and the endnote list at the foot of the article reappears.

-Reading layout.
-Title, article options bar, and body are unified into one centred surface with a configurable maximum width.
+Reading layout: Title, article options bar, and body are unified into one centred surface with a configurable maximum width.
 Body text is set in Newsreader, a variable serif whose optical-size axis tracks font size.

-Citations.
-Renders each article's `custom_how_to_cite` field with the DOI as a real link.
+Citations: Renders each article's `custom_how_to_cite` field with the DOI as a real link.
 The plugin styles this field; it does not generate citations, and it assumes whatever you put there is already in your preferred format.

-Latest Articles homepage element.
-An optional homepage block listing recent articles with abstract previews and author names, with a configurable count.
+Latest Articles homepage element: An optional homepage block listing recent articles with abstract previews and author names, with a configurable count.
+For some reason Janeway doesn't have one of these.

 Everything is driven off the class names and id patterns Janeway's default JATS XSLT already emits (`a.xref-fn`, `ol.footnotes`, `li#fn*`).
-No XSLT is forked.
+We don't change it.

-## Why it is low-risk to host
+## Why it is low-risk to host (how we and you can convince your OA press to install this)

 The plugin is one directory under `src/plugins/`.
 Janeway core is not patched, no theme is forked, no XSLT is forked, and no database migrations are run.
 Removing the directory reverts the install.
+Safety!
+Reversibility!

-It is off by default on every journal.
-All of its output — the stylesheet and script injection, the homepage element, the JSON endpoint — passes through a single `is_enabled_for(journal)` gate that reads a per-journal setting.
-Until an editor turns that on for a specific journal, requests to every journal on the press get the stock `<head>` and stock templates, with nothing in the page referencing the plugin.
-Enabling it on one journal has no effect on any other.
+It is off by default on every journal (so it doesn't bork your press).
+All of its output: the stylesheet and script injection, the homepage element, the JSON endpoint — passes through a single `is_enabled_for(journal)` gate that reads a per-journal setting.
+Until an editor turns that on for a specific journal, requests to every journal on the press get the stock `<head>` and stock templates, or whatever you have set, with nothing in the page referencing the plugin. **Enabling it on one journal has no effect on any other**.

 Its database footprint is what `install_plugins` creates for any Janeway
 plugin: one Plugin row, one SettingGroup, the Settings under it, and one